particle-iot/particle-cli/README.md

 Install (advanced)
 ---------------------------

-To use the local flash and key features you'll need to install [dfu-util](http://dfu-util.gnumonks.org/), and [openssl](http://www.openssl.org/).
+To use the local flash and key features you'll need to install [dfu-util](http://dfu-util.sourceforge.net/) (note the normal main page http://dfu-util.gnumonks.org/ is still down), and [openssl](http://www.openssl.org/).
 They are freely available and open-source, and there are installers and binaries for most major platforms as well.

 Here are some great tutorials on the community for full installs: